Vijay-Nirmal/WebInteractMCP/website/content/docs/latest/api/server-api.md

 }
 ```

-This comprehensive Server API reference provides developers with all the information needed to integrate with the WebIntract MCP Server using REST APIs, SignalR, or WebSocket connections.
+This comprehensive Server API reference provides developers with all the information needed to integrate with the WebInteract MCP Server using REST APIs, SignalR, or WebSocket connections.

 ## Next Steps